mflova/lazy-type-hint/docs/user_guide/configuration.md

 # Configuration

-Although `lazy-type-hint` works by default without any extra configuration, this tool allows for a wide range of parameters that can be used to fine tune the type hint generation.
-These parameters can be passed to the initializer of both `LazyTypeHint` or `LazyTypeHintLive` via `ParsingStrategies`:
+Although `lazy-type-hint` works seamlessly without any additional configuration, the tool offers a variety of parameters for fine-tuning type hint generation.
+These parameters can be passed to the initializer of both `LazyTypeHint` and `LazyTypeHintLive` via the ParsingStrategies class:

 ```py
 from lazy_type_hint import LazyTypeHintLive, ParsingStrategies